How can essential oils help provide relief?

 Essential Oils and Weight Loss

-The sweet, fresh, citrusy aroma of this essential oil isn’t the only thing it’s good for.
+Grapefruit – The sweet, fresh, citrusy aroma of this essential oil isn’t the only thing it’s good for.
 Grapefruit actually works to activate enzymes that help your body break down brown body fat, which is a special type of fat that can burn calories at a very high rate.
 In fact, brown body fat can generate three hundred times more heat than any other tissue in the body!
 Not only that, but Grapefruit is rich in certain compounds, such as D-limonene, that help support the metabolism.
 It also supports the cleansing and drainage of lymphatic glands, allowing for better nutrient absorption in tissues and the bloodstream.
+To use, diffuse alone or in a blend, or dilute to 1% in a carrier oil and apply topically to the stomach to help support the digestive system.

 Enjoy the warm and spicy scent in a diffuser or personal aromatherapy inhaler.
 To apply topically, dilute to 1% and massage on the abdomen to aid in digestion and stimulate circulation.